Understanding Disability Insurance Waiting Periods

-The waiting period, or elimination period, is the amount of time that you are unable to work before your coverage kicks in.
+There is usually a waiting period before you can receive benefits.
+The waiting period, also known as the elimination period, is the time you have to wait between when you first become unable to work and when your disability insurance benefits begin.
 Once the waiting period has ended, you will receive your benefit in either a lump-sum check or installments to help cover a portion of your expenses.
-The waiting period is usually 30, 60, 90, 180 or 365 days, depending on the type of disability coverage you have.

-People sometimes confuse waiting periods and probationary periods, but there’s an important distinction.
-The waiting period, also known as the elimination period, is the number of calendar days since your disability began that must pass before benefits become payable.
 The probationary period determines when you’re able to file a claim.
-Most long-term disability insurance policies don’t have probationary periods, meaning you’re typically covered as soon as you purchase your policy and could file a claim the next day if necessary.
+After you purchase a disability policy, there is usually a probationary period before you can file a claim.
+Most long-term disability insurance policies don’t have probationary periods, meaning you’re typically covered as soon as you purchase your policy and can file a claim the next day if necessary.

 • Most insurance providers will waive the waiting period if you file a second claim on the same condition after satisfying the previous waiting period.
 For instance, if you’re diagnosed with leukemia and go on disability for 10 months, and then recover and return to work but the leukemia comes back, you don’t need to wait through a second waiting period — as long as it has not been more than 6 or 12 months in a row, depending on your benefit period.